 Your resume is what a hiring manager will typically use to determine whether they want to call you in for an interview.
 If you want to effectively introduce yourself on a resume, you’re going to need a resume profile.
 Here’s everything you need to know about the profile section on your resume, including how it works and how to put it together.

 The first (and most common) resume profile style is a resume summary.
 A summary statement is what it sounds like – it’s a summary of your resume information.
 It typically goes through your resume, picks out the most important pieces of information and showcases them.
 It includes metrics about successes in past jobs and shows how you can connect your experience section to the job you’re applying for now.
-A resume summary might look like this:
+A professional summary for a resume might look like this:

 Administrative assistant with six years of experience.
 Improved clients’ social media reach by 54% on average and staffed four years of customer satisfaction training to improve customer communication.
 Pro at sourcing office materials and creating new processes for startup companies.

 Another resume profile option is the resume objective.
 Where a resume summary typically goes over your proven track record, a resume objective talks about where you want to go in the future.
 It highlights valuable skills rather than work history and indicates what you’re looking forward to.
 An objective is typically used by job seekers going through a career change or are recent graduates.
-Here’s how a resume objective might look:
+Here’s an example of an objective for a resume:

 Digital marketing expert looking for a position in the marketing sphere.
 Graduated Magna Cum Laude with a Graduate Certificate in Social Media.
 Strong management and leadership skills, with marketing manager experience through education.